chen0040/java-statistical-inference/README.md

 The "kie.test4GroupDifference()" can be used to test whether the numerical variable is independent of another categorical variable which has two levels (i.e. the "group" variable)

-### Two Different Groups on a Categorical Variable
+### Compare Two Groups for a Categorical Variable

-The sample below shows the statistical inference from samples of two different groups (e.g., from two different experiment setup) on a categorical variable:
+The sample below shows the statistical inference on samples from two different groups (e.g., from two different experiment setup) for a categorical variable:

 ```java
 Variable variable_use = new Variable("UseContraceptive");